-Upon completion of this offering, and assuming no exercise of the underwriter's over-allotment option, we will have outstanding ordinary shares.
+Upon completion of this offering, and assuming no exercise of the underwriter's over-allotment option, we will have 27,983,910 outstanding ordinary shares.
 All of the ordinary shares sold in this offering will be freely transferable by persons other than our "affiliates" without restriction or further registration under the Securities Act.
 Prior to this offering, there has been no public market for our ordinary shares in the U.S., although the ordinary shares of GAN plc are admitted to trading on the AIM market of London Stock Exchange.
-Although our ordinary shares have been approved for listing on The Nasdaq Capital Market, we cannot assure you that a regular trading market for our ordinary shares will develop in the U.S.
+Although we have applied to list our ordinary shares on The Nasdaq Capital Market, we cannot assure you that a regular trading market for our ordinary shares will develop in the U.S.